 CHARLES E. SWANSON (Cinematographer) has photographed the feature films ALL THE BEST: BILLY SEARS, FROM BARBADOS WITH LOVE, CONTRADICTIONS OF THE HEART, and THIS IS NOT A TEST.
 Swanson also photographed the award-winning short films RAIN (aired on the Showtime network), I’D RATHER BE DANCING, and TIA AND MARCO (SXSW 2010).
 The music video JAGUAR, which he photographed for Techno artist DJ Rolando, received wide play on MTV Europe.
 Swanson earned an MFA from the University of Southern California’s School of Cinema and Television and is currently Associate Professor and Chair at Loyola Marymount University’s School of Film and Television.

 JENNIFER LEE (Editor/Co-producer) has built a storytelling career working across film, comics, and prose.
-She edited and co-produced Craig Johnson’s TRUE ADOLESCENTS (Flatiron Film Co.), starring Mark Duplass and Melissa Leo.
-She also edited Vincent D’Onofrio’s directorial debut, DON’T GO IN THE WOODS, and was an additional editor for Alexandre Rockwell’s PETE SMALLS IS DEAD, starring Peter Dinklage, Tim Roth, Steve Buscemi, and Rosie Perez.
+She edited and produced Craig Johnson’s THE SKELETON TWINS, starring Kristing Wiig and Bill Hader, as well as editing and co-producing Johnson’s TRUE ADOLESCENTS, starring Mark Duplass and Melissa Leo.
+She edited Vincent D’Onofrio’s directorial debut, DON’T GO IN THE WOODS, and was an additional editor for Alexandre Rockwell’s PETE SMALLS IS DEAD, starring Peter Dinklage, Tim Roth, Steve Buscemi, and Rosie Perez.
+She edited Nancy Savoca’s UNION SQUARE, starring Mira Sorvino, Tammy Blanchard, and Patti LuPone, and Olivia Silver’s ARCADIA, starring John Hawkes and Ryan Simpkins.
 As a former comic book editor for Marvel and DC Comics, Lee oversaw stories from development to visual execution.
 Her books include Wolverine, Daredevil, Black Widow,100 Bullets, and The Sand Man: The Dream Hunters.
-She recently edited Nancy Savoca’s UNION SQUARE, starring Mira Sorvino, Tammy Blanchard, and Patti LuPone.
-Currently, Lee is producing/editing Craig Johnson’s next feature, THE SKELETON TWINS starring Kristin Wiig and Bill Hader, and recently completed editing Olivia Silver’s ARCADIA, starring John Hawkes and Ryan Simpkins.

 XANDER DUELL (Original Music) is an independent composer, singer, songwriter, and instrumentalist based in New York.
 He has recorded and toured extensively with such diverse bands as Inouk, Mercy the Contours, and Ambulance LTD. Duell plays a variety of roles in the Early Morning Opera theater company, ranging from composing and conducting string quartets to fronting punk bands.
 His first solo album was released by New York City-based record label Mexican Summer in spring 2011.